yUdjEha nAnô sô KAnAnô ~ "We Euchees, we are still Here"

 TZO-YA-HAÂ "zo-ya-ha" ~ Children of the Sun

-The Euchee (Yuchi) people call themselves "Tzo-Ya-ha" or Children of the Sun.
+The Euchee (Yuchi) people call themselves "Tzo-Ya-ha" or Offspring or Children of the Sun.

 The Euchee (Yuchi) Tribe, a non-federally recognized Indian tribe, is a formal entity incorporated within the State of Oklahoma.
-Some of the history of our people that we have been able to locate on an informal basis is as follows:
+A brief excerpt of our past can be read here:

 In the early 1800s, the Southern states were calling for the removal of Tribes that lived within their borders.
 After Andrew Jackson became President, he engineered the whole-scale removal of all of the Tribes from the Southeast.
 The Euchee people, along with other tribes, were forcibly removed from the Southeastern United States during the periods of 1820-1850 to the new Indian Territory (now Oklahoma) which was set aside for